NCAR/ccpp-framework/doc/constituents_overhaul.md

   drained into `ccpp_model_constituents_obj(inst)` by `ccpp_register_constituents`.

-The auto-clone-from-metadata path is deliberately **gone**.
-If a scheme declares `advected=true` on an arg but no source registers that standard name, capgen-ng now emits a runtime check during `ccpp_initialize_constituents` that errors with the missing name.
+The auto-clone-from-metadata path is **gone from capgen-ng's default behaviour**.
+If a scheme declares `advected=true` on an arg but no source registers that standard name, capgen-ng emits a runtime check during `ccpp_initialize_constituents` that errors with the missing name.

+**Legacy escape hatch** (added 2026-05-21): the opt-in CLI flag `--legacy-auto-clone-constituents` reinstates the original auto-clone path for hosts whose scheme metadata predates explicit registration (production CAM-SIMA's atmospheric_physics tree is the immediate consumer).
+This is a transient migration shim — see `doc/auto_clone_constituents.md` for the full reference and removal procedure.
+It is single-instance only and explicitly flagged so future capgen-ng work is *not* expected to keep it indefinitely.
+The reform proposals in §6–§8 below are unchanged by the shim's existence: capgen-ng's chosen architecture is still explicit registration.

 ### 2.4 Per-instance state